NeonHorizon/lipopi/README.md

 - **Skillset:** Requires soldering skills and a basic knowledge of the command line
 - **License:** GPL Version 3

+==

 ###Features
 - Push button to power up the Pi (requires a long push - good for preventing accidental starts)
-- Automatic shut off of the power supply after the Pi is shutdown
+- Automatic shut off of the PowerBoost power supply after the Pi is shutdown
 - Automatic graceful shutdown of the Pi when the battery is low (to stop SD card corruption)
 - Single power socket to both charge and run the Pi
 - If using the example layout, the power button, power socket and SD card are located all on one end (makes cases nicer)

+![overview](https://raw.github.com/NeonHorizon/lipopi/master/pictures/overview.jpg)

 ==
-![overview](https://raw.github.com/NeonHorizon/lipopi/master/pictures/overview.jpg)

 ###How it Works
-The LiPoPi power button once pushed connects the battery output (Bat) to the enable line (EN) on the Adafruit PowerBoost and it then powers up boosting the LiPo's 3.7v to the 5.2v required by the Pi.
+When pushed the LiPoPi power button connects the battery output (Bat) to the enable line (EN) on the Adafruit PowerBoost which then powers up boosting the LiPo's 3.7v to the ~5.2v required by the Pi.
 This causes the Pi to begin to boot and after about 3 seconds GPIO 14 (UART TXD) goes high (due to its unique characteristic of going to 3.3v whilst the Pi is running and back to 0v when the Pi is shut down).
-GPIO 14 then takes over the job of keeping the enable line on the PowerBoost high and the Pi remains powered up even after the pushbutton is released.
-Whilst the Pi is running the PowerBoost informs the Pi of the battery status by switching the LBO pin (which is connected to GPIO 15 - UART RXD) high when its low.
+This then takes over the job of keeping the enable line on the PowerBoost high and the Pi remains powered up even after the pushbutton is released.

+Whilst the Pi is running the PowerBoost informs the Pi of the battery status by switching the LB / LBO pin (which is connected to GPIO 15 - UART RXD) high when the battery is low.
 This is picked up by a cron task on the Pi which initiates a graceful shutdown making sure no data is lost and the SD card does not get corrupted.
-Once the Pi is shutdown (for whatever reason) GPIO 14 goes low again, causing the PowerBoost enable line to drop and the whole system to power off.
+Once the Pi is shutdown (for whatever reason) GPIO 14 goes low again, causing the PowerBoost's enable line to drop and the whole system to power off.

+==

 ###Hardware
 ![circuit](https://raw.github.com/NeonHorizon/lipopi/master/pictures/circuit.png)

 1. Connect the PowerBoost's 5v output to your Raspberry Pi either by soldering wires directly between the two (you can use the GPIO to power the Pi for example) or by attaching the optional USB socket to the PowerBoost and using a regular micro USB cable between the two.

-2. Put a known good SD card in your Pi, connect a LiPo battery to the PowerBoost and check the Pi starts up straight away and runs correctly (you may need to charge the battery first).
+2. Put a known good SD card in your Pi, connect a LiPo battery to the PowerBoost and check that the Pi starts up straight away and runs correctly (you may need to charge the battery first).

 3. Shut everything down and disconnect the LiPo again.